vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/build-job-tutorial-temp/tutorial.md

-# Learn How to Create and Build a Data Job through the Jupyter UI
+# Learn How to Build a Data Job through the Jupyter UI
 Time Commitment: About 25-30 minutes.

 ## Prerequisites

-Before you start with the conversion, please ensure you have the following:
+Before you start with the creation, please ensure you have the following:

 <details>
   <summary><b>Installed Software and Services</b></summary>